canonical/kafka-k8s-operator/docs/tutorial/environment.md

 For this tutorial, we will need to set up the environment with two main components, and extra command-line tooling:

 * [LXD](https://github.com/canonical/lxd) - a simple and lightweight virtual machine provisioner
-* [Juju](https://github.com/juju/juju) - enables us to deploy and manage Charmed Apache Kafka K8s and related applications
+* [Juju](https://github.com/juju/juju) - enables us to deploy and manage Charmed Apache Kafka K8s and integrated applications
 * [yq](https://github.com/mikefarah/yq) - a command-line YAML processor
 * [jq](https://github.com/jqlang/jq) - a command-line JSON processor